“…the fruit of the Spirit is love, joy, peace, long-suffering, gentleness, goodness, and faith.” -Galatians 5:22

 Each student will need to choose a Confirmed, practicing Catholic to be his or her Sponsor.
 The Sponsors will be involved with the program during both years.

-Our Classes challenge the youth to be witnesses to Christ and His Church.
+Our Classes challenge these young people to be witnesses to Christ and His Church.
 The program also encourages full participation in the Sacraments through catechesis based on the "Catechism of the Catholic Church."
-Parents and Sponsors are encouraged to attend the Sunday 11:00 a.m.
-Mass with their candidate when classes are in session.
-It is mandatory for Sponsors to attend the classes and the Mass.
+Parents and Sponsors are encouraged to attend Sunday Mass each week.
+It is mandatory for Sponsors to attend the classes with their candidates.

 WHAT IS CONFIRMATION: